Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>In vitro selection experiments involve the construction of alarge pool of random polynucleotide sequences,followed byrepeated cycles of enrichment for species with the desired proper-ties and amplification of the enriched pool.We started with apool of RNAs 169 nucleotides long,with a complexity of ~1014 different sequences.RNA molecules able to bind ATP wereselected by affinity chromatography on ATP-agarose columns,with the ATP linked to the agarose at its C8 position.RNA molecules that were retained by the ATP-agarose matrixwere affinity-eluted with ATP.Theeluted RNA was amplified by reverse transcription and polymer-ase chain reaction (PCR).In vitro transcription of the double-stranded DNA templates obtained in this manner yielded anenriched pool of RNAs for a new cycle of selection.After sixrounds of selection and amplification,a population of RNAsthat eluted specifically with ATP.sequenced 39 clones from the eighth cycle RNA popula-tion and found 17 different sequences.
-The aptamer adopts Capture-SELEX method<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+<p>In vitro selection experiments entail the generation of a vast pool of random poly nucleotide sequences, followed by iterative cycles of enrichment for species possessing the desired properties and amplification of the enriched pool.
+They initiated the process with a pool of 169-nucleotide-long RNAs, comprised approximately 10<sup>14</sup> distinct sequences.
+RNA molecules capable of binding ATP were isolated through affinity chromatography on ATP-agarose columns, where the ATP was linked to the agarose at its C8 position.
+Subsequently, RNA molecules retained by the ATP-agarose matrix were eluted using ATP.
+The eluted RNA was then amplified through reverse transcription and polymerase chain reaction (PCR).
+In vitro transcription of double-stranded DNA templates obtained in this manner yielded an enriched pool of RNAs for a new cycle of selection.
+Following six rounds of selection and amplification, a population of RNAs specifically eluted with ATP emerged.
+We sequenced 39 clones from the eighth cycle RNA population and identified 17 different sequences<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>